sagemath/sage-archive-2023-02-01/src/doc/en/developer/packaging_sage_library.rst

 Of course, we need tools for testing modularized distributions of portions of the Sage library.

-1. Modularized distributions must be testable separately!
+- Modularized distributions must be testable separately!

-2. But we want to keep integration testing with other portions of Sage too!
+- But we want to keep integration testing with other portions of Sage too!

 Preparing doctests
 ------------------

-Enter ``# optional``, the doctest annotation that we also use whenever an optional package is needed for a particular test.
+Whenever an optional package is needed for a particular test, we use the doctest annotation ``# optional``.
 This mechanism can also be used for making a doctest conditional on the presence of a portion of the Sage library.

 The available tags take the form of package or module names such as ``sage.combinat``, ``sage.graphs``, ``sage.plot``, ``sage.rings.number_field``, ``sage.rings.real_double``, and ``sage.symbolic``.
 They are defined via "features" in a single file, ``SAGE_ROOT/src/sage/features/sagemath.py``, which also provides the mapping from features to the distributions providing them (actually, to SPKG names).
 Using this mapping, Sage can issue installation hints to the user.

 For example, the package ``sage.tensor`` is purely algebraic and has no dependency on symbolics.
 However, there are a small number of